abshkd/doc/content/en/docs/agent/_index.md

 ---
 title: "Scalyr Agent"
 weight: 60
+beforetoc: "The Scalyr Agent is a daemon you can install on each of your servers to upload logs and system metrics to Scalyr.
+It requires Python 2.4+, which is present on most servers.
+In our internal installations, the agent generally uses less than 15 MB RAM and 2% of CPU."
 ---

-The Scalyr Agent is a daemon which you can install on each of your servers.
-It uploads logs and system metrics to Scalyr.
-This is our second-generation agent, designed to be easy to install and manage, with minimal dependencies and resource requirements.

-The agent can run on versions of Python back to 2.4, which is present on most servers.
-Resource requirements vary by workload; in our internal installations, the agent generally uses less than 15 MB RAM and 2% of CPU.

-installation: <Installation>
+{{% capture overview %}}

+{{% /capture %}}

 ## Installation

-For standard installation instructions, go to the [Agent Installation](/help/install-agent-linux) page.
+For standard installation instructions, go to the [Agent Installation](/docs/getting_started/agent_linux) page.